kfyodor/follower_maze/instructions.md

 ```

 This will start the clients, which will immediately start sending
-message to your server.
+messages to your server.
 You know it finished without errors when it
 outputs:

 ```